 The tours of the mansion last 45 minutes to an hour.
 You’ll walk through the mansion with an English speaking guide who will regale you with tales of Cheong Fatt Tze and the Blue Mansion’s fascinating history and connections with Penang.

 Please do note that some parts of the mansion are only available to hotel guests (including the parts where I took the pictures of me, and the picture to the left).

 So if you want to take that perfect Instagram-worthy shot, you’ll need to read my next section on how to stay at the Blue Mansion Penang:

 If you can swing it, the best way to experience Cheong Fatt Tze’s Blue Mansion is to book a room and stay overnight as a guest.

 It’s a wonderful boutique hotel in Penang, made all the more special by the fact that you’re staying in a UNESCO World Heritage site and the home of a former economic titan.

 Best yet, your visit helps support the mansion’s important conservation efforts!

 As a hotel guest, you’ll have lots of time to soak in the history of the mansion, to take photographs of the Blue Mansion without any crowds (gotta get that Instagram shot, right?), plus excellent amenities like:

-The Blue Mansion occupies a prime location in central Georgetown (do you really think Cheong Fatt Tze would've had it any other way?), so you'll always be near the action.
+The Penang Blue Mansion hotel occupies a prime location in central Georgetown (do you really think Cheong Fatt Tze would’ve had it any other way?), so you’ll always be near the action.